kevin-chalmers/set08103/labs/lab01/README.md

 ![IntelliJ Pull Window](img/intellij-pull-start.png)

 At the moment, IntelliJ does not see anything that needs to be pulled.
-We can refresh the remote status by pressing the **Refresh** button (the one next to the **Remote** dropdown).
+We can refresh the remote status by pressing the **Refresh** button (the one next to the **Remote** drop-down).
 Doing so will `fetch` the current state of the remote:

 ![IntelliJ Pull Ready](img/intellij-pull-ready.png)

 Check the `origin/master` branch, and click **Pull**.
 The `LICENSE` file should appear in your project - although it might take a minute.
-You can go into the filesystem to check if you are impatient.
+You can go into the file-system to check if you are impatient.

 Let us now add the rest of our files ready to `commit` to GitHub.
 Select **VCS** then **Git** and **Add**.
 This will add all the qualifying files to our commit.
 They are sitting in the *staging* area.
 We look at version control in more detail in [Lecture 03](../../lectures/lecture03).